loren-michael/phase-3-project-frontend/README.md

 ```console
 $ npm start
 ```
-Once the application is up and running in your browser window, you will be able to log in to see different characters by using the following list of users:
+Once the application is running, you can try out the login feature by using the following usernames: player1 player2 player3 player4 player5 player6 player7 player8

+The login functionality does not effect the rest of the app.
+All other features are accessible without loggin in.

 ## Read More